webis-de/sigir20-sampling-bias-due-to-near-duplicates-in-learning-to-rank/README.md

 This repository contains data and source code for reproducing results of the paper:
 _Sampling Bias Due to Near-Duplicates in Learning to Rank_ from [SIGIR 2020](https://sigir.org/sigir2020/)

-The source code is released under terms of the [MIT License](LICENSE).

 ## Reference